 It’s such a tough question that I had to go out and take a walk to figure out a strategy.
 And, as I was walking, I realized that comparisons are about feeling like I’m not enough.
 That I’ll never be enough.

-Which of course, is all about two of my favorite constructs: presence and gratitude.
+Which boils down to two of my favorite constructs: presence and gratitude.
 As someone who is always looking into the future, I forget to stay present in the here and now.
 And, when I get into a comparison loop, I’m not inhabiting my own world, I’m inhabiting someone else’s.
 I’m assuming that I should be living my life like this coach or that blogger or that writer.

 Did you catch it?
 The kiss of doom phrase in that sentence?
 I know you did – it’s should be.
 There is no easier way to be disconnected from my own life than thinking I should be doing something else.